dutchcode/TradepostTop20Tracker/README.md

 ## Description

 This project implements an automated trading bot that mirrors the Tradepost.ai Top20 Index using an InteractiveBrokers account.
 It's designed for educational and demonstration purposes to showcase the practical application of the Tradepost.ai API.

+## Key Features

+- Daily rebalancing to match the Tradepost.ai Top20 Index
+- Uses limit orders to avoid market impact
+- Implements a "sell first, then buy" strategy to ensure cash availability
+- Respects a maximum position size of 30% of the portfolio
+- Maintains a configurable cash buffer

 ## Prerequisites